Single-unit study

 LSB425 Quality and Analysis in Clinical Pathology

-Quality and Analysis in Clinical Pathology develops previous work undertaken in MAB141 and LQB381, and builds towards work which will be undertaken in LSB525 Chemical Pathology.
-With an emphasis on the discipline of clinical biochemistry, this second year unit explores a range of analytical techniques and the quality assurance standards and practices in place in real world pathology laboratories.
+Quality and Analysis in Clinical Pathology develops previous work undertaken in LQB286 and LQB381, and builds towards work which will be undertaken in LSB525 Chemical Pathology.
+With an emphasis on the discipline of clinical biochemistry, this second year unit explores a range of analytical techniques and the quality assurance standards and practices in real world pathology laboratories.
 Assays must be performed with accuracy and precision, and data and results validated according to quality standards, and troubleshooting skills also developed.
 With emphasis on the knowledge, skills and values required for good laboratory practice, and a commitment to high quality results, this unit prepares you for the more complex procedures and automated technologies in the third year units and the clinical pathology workplace.

 LSB466 Histological Techniques